adoyle0/Doors/readme.md

 - Awesomewm reload races the bg/color script and may not update.
 Just reload awesome again manually for now
 - Installer can hang at "retrieving packages" - I think this is a pacman/mirror issue.
 Just kill and restart it, it'll pick up where it left off
+- Less can block entering sudo password for an update, same workaround as above
 - Xorg may hang on a black screen after a fresh install hiding a sudo password prompt behind it.
-Ctrl + Alt + Backspace to kill Xorg and then do something like `sudo echo hey && startx` as a workaround.
-This may be VM weirdness, more testing is needed
+Ctrl + Alt + Backspace to kill Xorg and then do something like `sudo echo hey && startx` or hop to another tty and `killall Xorg` as a workaround
-- Less can block entering sudo password for an update, may also be a weird VM thing, same workaround as above
 - Redshift is hard coded to New England because geolocating had an error and I was lazy

 ## Future: